31 Perennial Flowers For Shaded Gardens With Limited Sun

 Foamflowers grow taller than many perennials on this list.

-This loamy soil lover does well in zones 3 through 8, and it can get one to three feet tall.
-Foamflower brags unique white flowers and foliage.
-The leaves are asymmetrical and mostly green with reddish accents.
-From this foliage rises spikes of delicate white blooms.
+This rich soil lover does best in zones 3 through 8, and grows up to one foot tall.
+Foamflowers are known for their unique white flowers and foliage.
+The leaves are shaped like maple leaves, and sometimes take on stunning reddish accents.
+From this foliage rises spikes of delicate blooms.

-Foamflower blooms in late spring to early summer.
+Foamflower blooms in spring.
 In warmer zones, this plant can be evergreen.
-It spreads rapidly with runners.
-So, if you want a funky but ethereal groundcover, Foamflower is a great choice for your shade garden.
+It spreads rapidly, filling in areas quickly.
+So, if you want an ethereal groundcover, this is a great choice for your shade garden.

 Foxglove

-While Foxglove is not necessarily a shade plant, it does enjoy the shade if the weather is hot.
-This perennial is typically grown in full sun, but it can do well in many conditions.
+While foxglove is not necessarily a shade plant, it does enjoy the shade if the weather is hot.
+This perennial is typically grown in full sun, but it thrives in many conditions.
 However, it needs well-drained soil to thrive.
-It can grow in zones 4 through 10, and it can reach a height of two to five feet.
+It is hardy in zones 3 through 9, and reaches two to five feet tall.

 Fuchsia

-The fuchsia flower comes in a wide variety of shapes and colors.
-Keep in mind that Fuchsia hates the cold.
-So, if you want to grow it as a perennial, you will need to be in zone 10 or 11.
-However, it can be grown as an annual in many different climates.
-Just make sure there’s some partial shade to keep the sun from damaging the plant.
+Fuchsia flowers come in a wide variety of shapes and colors, none of which are cold hardy.
+If you want to grow them as a perennials, you need to be in zone 10 or 11, or shelter them in cool seasons.
+Otherwise, grow these as an annuals.
+Just make sure there’s some partial shade to keep them happy.

 Ground Orchid

-Ground Orchid grows in zones 5 through 9 and gets to one to two feet tall.
-You may think that all orchids are difficult to care for, but this orchid is very hardy.
-Blooming in early summer, this plant is not affected by many diseases.
-Ground orchids can spread using their rhizomes and seeds.
+Ground orchids thrive in zones 5 through 9, and reach one to two feet tall.
+You may think orchids are difficult to care for, but this orchid is very hardy.
+Blooming in spring and summer, this plant has few disease or pest problems.
+Ground orchids can spread via seeds and through reproduction of their corm-like root structure.

-Delicate, colorful blooms emerge in the shape of spires over the foliage of this plant.
-This flower can be white, yellow, or purple.
-While ground orchids can grow in a range of zones, moist, well-drained soil is needed, and some mulching over the winter is a good idea in zone 5.
+Delicate, colorful funnel blooms emerge over the foliage of this plant.
+This flower is generally purple, but can be pinkish or even whitish.
+Ground orchids need moist, well-drained soil.
+Some mulching over the winter is a good idea in the colder parts of its hardiness range in zone 5.

 Hardy Begonia

-The Hardy Begonia is a hardy plant that has low maintenance needs.
+The Hardy Begonia is a lovely plant that has low maintenance needs.

-Grow this plant in zones 6 through 9, and it can grow up to two feet.
-Living up to its name, the Hardy Begonia is easy to care for.
-Its only quirk is that it does not do well in poorly drained soil.
+Grow this begonia in zones 6 through 9, and it will thrive, growing up to two feet.
+Living up to its name, the hardy begonia is easy to care for.
+Its only requirement is that it be planted in well-drained soil.

 Hellebore